 How To Install Your PoleClinometer® Slope Meter

 It’s a precision instrument!
 Installation is easy, but shouldn’t be rushed.
-Follow the below steps to achieve quality results.
+Follow the below steps to get it on there right.

 - your ski pole

 Follow these simple instructions for an accurate install.

 Measure your ski pole’s upper shaft diameter.

 Use the image in your kit instructions or a metric ruler.

 It should be 14mm, 16mm, or 18mm (see fit page).

 Find the sticker marked with your pole’s diameter.

 Cut it out where indicated.